7 Benefits of Sprinting

 In the past, the thinking was that sprinting couldn't burn as many calories as long-duration physical activity.
 But, researchers have found that sprinting increases the rate of energy burn long after a person finishes exercising.
 Sprinting isn't just about the calories your body burns during exercise, but also those that it uses to recover afterwards.
 One measure for this phenomenon is EPOC (excess post-exercise oxygen consumption) otherwise known as the after-burn effect or oxygen debt.

 Heavy resistance training and HIIT workouts appear to be superior to steady-state running or lower-intensity training in creating EPOC.
+Sprint interval training is a time-efficient way to improve cardiovascular fitness and the broader workout benefits of high-intensity exercise.

 From an evolutionary point of view, it wasn't an advantage to dedicate vast energy resources to building muscle: it was much better to keep muscles as small as possible to lower energy requirements.
 The process of modifying muscle fibres into fast-twitch is energy-intensive, meaning that the body resists building them if it thinks it can get away with it.
 Sprinting overcomes this natural reluctance, however, and forces the body to make these energy-consuming adaptations after you finish exercising, dramatically increasing your overall burn.